lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: justify

-    To to so, for every step of the trajectory, let us loop over the indexes of the atoms that were initially detected as bonded, and calculate the
+    To do so, for every step of the trajectory, let us loop over the indexes of the atoms that were initially detected as bonded, and calculate the
     distance between the two atoms, which can be done using: